 Related article: What are Move-to-Earn NFT Games and are they profitable?

-For example, Axie Infinity is a blockchain-based game where players are rewarded with Axie tokens for growing, breeding, and exchanging NFTs.
-These tokens can then be exchanged for other known tokens.
-Platforms like SourceCred reward users in an interesting way for merely participating in community discussions.
+For example, Axie Infinity is a blockchain-based game that rewards players with Axie tokens for growing, breeding, and exchanging NFTs.
+Users can then exchange these tokens for other known tokens.
+In addition, platforms like SourceCred interestingly reward users for merely participating in community discussions.
 The software follows the comments and number of likes and reactions and then grants Cred points to the user.

 DAOs can target specific areas and work towards achieving shared goals and visions.
 Let’s take an environmental objective as an example.
 A DAO for metaverse operating in line with this field can work as a carbon reduction fund that incentivizes users and organizations to transfer real-world, carbon-hungry activities into a sustainable virtual environment.